Python

 The following is the process of an action called "hello" in the console, using the code written above.

 When writing codes, there are cases where dependency modules need to be packaged along with one action file.
-In such cases, related files can be packaged in a module, and an action can be created using the packaged file.
+In this case, you can package related files into a single module and create an action using the packaged file.

 The main function, which is the entry point to access the function, must be defined within the __main__.py file.
 For example, to create an action by packaging together with the helper.py file where functions used by the main action are written, use the following command to compress the action-related files to helloPython.zip.